 I remember at Yext, I would call a business owners and they would be excited for the call and then when they hear my voice and that I’m calling from Yext it was as if they were hearing from the debt collectors.

 They hated my voice, because they knew that I’m calling to get their money and in most cases when sales reps call that’s all their concerned with.

-Which is the biggest issues we are having in today's world, the sales reps that actually care such as myself were getting lumped in with those that just wanted to sell a product or service because it was going to help them more than the client.
-It’s like with anything else, not every Indian is smart and good with technology.
+The biggest issue we are having in today’s world is that the sales reps that actually care, such as myself, are getting lumped in with those that just wanted to sell a product or service because it is going to help themselves.

 You want small business owners to feel like you’re there for them.
 But how do we bridge the gap between client and customer?
 How can we truly show business owners we are here for them?
-Using my experiences and after speaking with many b2b sales experts here is what I have deduced.
+Using my experiences and after speaking with many b2b sales experts, here is what I have.